Rolleiflex MX

 Summary

-The Rolleiflex is a great camera but unfortunately it is historically significant and has collector value.
-The good news is that there are excellent Rolleiflex-inspired TLRs from Japan and China.
+Unfortunately, being legendary confers strong collector value.
+Which doesn’t help users.
+The good news is that excellent Rolleiflex-inspired TLRs were made by less legendary manufacturers.
 See my articles on the Yashica Mat and the Seagull.

 Maintenance and repair